JoKerDii/Personalized-Medicine/README.md

 <h1 align="center">Personalized Medicine</h1>

-This is a multi-class text classification task.
-My first journey of Natural Language Processing (NLP)  :P

-## Project
+## Project Overview

 [Personalized Medicine](https://en.wikipedia.org/wiki/Personalized_medicine#:~:text=Personalized%20medicine%2C%20also%20referred%20to,response%20or%20risk%20of%20disease.)
-(PM) [1] is promising to improve health care in both efficiency and safety.
-It enables each patient to receive earlier diagnoses, risk assessments, and optimal treatments, by using individual genetic profiles.
-However, PM in cancer treatment is still slowly developing due to a large amount of textual content based-medical literature and clinical observations to be manually analyzed.
-To address this issue and speed up the progress of PM, we need an efficient text classifier to automatically classify the effect of genetic variants.
+(PM) [1] is promising in improving health care efficiently and safely because it makes it possible for patients to receive earlier diagnoses, risk assessments, and optimal treatments.
+However, PM in cancer treatment is still slowly developing due to a large amount of textual content based-medical literature and clinical observations needed to be manually analyzed.
+To address this issue and speed up the progress of PM, we propose an efficient text classifier to automatically classify the effect of genetic variants.
+We show that contributions from NLP community and specialists can definitely bring PM into a bright future.

-The idea and data are from Kaggle competition on topic of '[Personalized Medicine: Redefining Cancer Treatment](https://www.kaggle.com/c/msk-redefining-cancer-treatment/overview)'.
-In my view, although the competition was flawed due to data leak unfortunately, it is a very novel and special topic, a fascinating problem.
-Contributions from NLP community and specialists will definitely bring PM into a bright future.

 ## Methods